siddashok/CSV2Parquet-using-Scala-ADFJob/README.md

-# CSVtoParquet using Databricks (Scala) and running Notebook inside Azure Data Factory
+# CSVtoParquet using Databricks (Scala) and running Notebook as Azure Data Factory Job
 Converting CSV files to Parquet

 - Azure storage containers for CSV files and Parquet files are mounted